laviniaraduta/Video-Database/README.md

 Raduta Lavinia-Maria 323CA
-Object Oriented Programming Course
+# Object Oriented Programming Course
-Homework - VideosDB
+## Homework - VideosDB

 November 2021

-# General idea of the program
+### General idea of the program

-* In main, all the databases are populated using the input classes from fileio.
+- In main, all the databases are populated using the input classes from fileio.
-* In the Action Database, for each action read, its type is determined and the corresponding class is instanced then its method is called.
+- In the Action Database, for each action read, its type is determined and the corresponding class is instanced then its method is called.

-# ACTIONS:
+### ACTIONS:
-    -> COMMANDS:
+1. COMMANDS:
 * FAVORITE:
-            - firstly find the user that has the username given
+    * firstly find the user that has the username given
-            - search in the user history if the video is already seen
+    * search in the user history if the video is already seen
-            - if it is not add the title in its favorite list
+    * if it is not add the title in its favorite list
-            - if it already is favourite the command can't be applied
+    * if it already is favourite the command can't be applied
 * VIEW:
-            - find the user
+    * find the user
-            - if its history already contains the video, just increment the number of views (the value for the key title)
-            - if it is not, put the video's title and 1 view in the history
+        -if its history already contains the video, just increment -the number of views (the value for the key title) -if it is not, put the video's title and 1 view in the history
 * RATING:
-            - find the user and then search if the video is in the history
+    * find the user and then search if the video is in the history
-            - if it is, search if the movie / show was already rated
+    * if it is, search if the movie / show was already rated
-            - the user keeps a map for the movies he rated (also keeping the rating) and for the series, it keeps a map for each series rated, with the index of the season and the rating given
+    * the user keeps a map for the movies he rated (also keeping the rating) and for the series, it keeps a map for each series rated, with the index of the season and the rating given
-            - if the video is not already rated:
+    * if the video is not already rated:
-                - for movies: add the new rating to the ratings list and then calculate the new average rating
+            * for movies: add the new rating to the ratings list and then calculate the new average rating
-                - for shows: add the rating to the map, corresponding to the number of the season, calculate the average rate of each season, and then update the average rating for the show
+            * for shows: add the rating to the map, corresponding to the number of the season, calculate the average rate of each season, and then update the average rating for the show
-            - if it is, the command can't be applied
+    * if it is, the command can't be applied

     -> QUERIES:
         * FOR ACTORS: